-Description/ Tasting NotesRichness that comes forth in the intensity of the aromas and in the natural fiber of the wine.
+Description/ Tasting NotesRichness that comes forth in the intensity of the aromas and natural fiber of the wine.
 The bouquet is redolent of orchard and stone fruit, cantaloupe melon and honey.
-This is an open and generous expression of oak-aged Sauvignon Blanc that exhibits broad aromas instead of the tight and sharp high tones often associated with this grape.
+An open and generous expression of oak-aged Sauvignon Blanc that exhibits broad aromas instead of the tight and sharp high tones often associated with this grape.

 Winery Info/ Brand

 In 1977, the Rivetti family took up residence at LA SPINETTA (meaning "top of the hill") in Castagnole Lanze.
 Located in the heart of the area well-known for Moscato d'Asti, a rather light and simple dessert wine at the time, the Rivetti family believed that Moscato had the potential for greatness and set out to prove it by producing the region's first single-vineyard Moscato wine, Bricco Quaglia and Biancospino.
 Over time, the family's vision became even grander, and in 1985 LA SPINETTA made its first red wine, Barbera Cà di Pian, with many great reds to follow.
 In 1989, the Rivetti brothers named their red blend (Nebbiolo/Barbera) "Pin" in honor of their father.
 The first Barbaresco, Gallina, was produced in 1995 followed by Barbarescos Starderi, Barbera d'Alba Gallina in 1996 and Barbaresco Valeirano in 1997.
 Barbera d'Asti Superiore entered the lineup in 1998.